margauxhaering/atlas/README.md

 Atlas was developed with JavaScript.
   - ***OVERVIEW*** show the PCA
   - ***EXPLORE*** offers the main tool for exploring DEGs across the pairwise comparisons
-  - ***DISCOVER*** propose a discovery alternative for unknown DEGs to potentially lead new investigations
+  - ***DISCOVER*** suggests a discovery alternative for unknown DEGs to potentially lead new investigations

 ---